If you want a secure, guaranteed income for your retirement, an annuity might be the way forward.

 - If your circumstances change, you can’t come out of a lifetime annuity – you’re ‘locked in’.

-- Most annuity incomes remain the same throughout the duration of the plan; this is known as maintaining a level income.
+- Most annuity incomes remain the same throughout the plan, which is known as maintaining a level of income.
 In these cases, inflation will reduce the real-term value of your payments over time due to increases in the cost of living.
 Your adviser will discuss this with you and may recommend an escalating annuity to counter this.

 - If you’re looking for flexibility or the opportunity to review your options periodically, then drawdown or a fixed-term annuity may be more suitable.